 Starring Ganjirō Nakamura, Machiko Kyō, Hiroshi Kawaguchi, Haruko Sugimura, Ayako Wakao

-A traveling theater troupe land on an idyllic town by the sea.
+A traveling theater troupe arrive at an idyllic town by the sea.
 Their leader reconnects with a former lover and their son that’s grown up without him.
 The leader’s mistress grows jealous, and schemes to get him back.
-Kayo, a young actress, gets wrapped up in her plot.
-But this all sounds more overwrought than the film actually plays.
+Kayo, a young actress, gets wrapped up in this plot.
+This all sounds more overwrought than the film actually plays.
 Introductions to foreign masters can be precarious to me.
 As my first Ozu film, I was impressed deeply by the visual design (color and his famous use of static shots).
 I was disappointed, however, by the general feeling of apathy I held towards its characters.
 The troupe leader, who I’ve read in other reviews is perceived as touching to most, is simply boorish to me.